dchen278/APCS/README.md

 ## Markdown

 **0.** The base is the number of digits that a counting system uses to represent numbers.
-Examples: Binary uses 2 digits, 1 and 0; Decimal uses 10 digits, 0-9.
+Example: Binary uses 2 digits, 1 and 0; base 10 or decimal uses 10 digits, 0-9; and base 16 or hexadecimal uses 0-9 and A-F.

 **1.** Binary is the base 2 counting system.
 We care because the system is simpler to work with and is less expensive than larger bases.